Near Resonant Approximation of the Rotating Stratified Boussinesq system on a 3-Torus

 Further regularity gains, for both the slow and fast output parts of \eqref{restrictedS}, are established via lattice point counting methods.
 In particular, by a standard harmonic analysis argument, the number of interactions in a near resonance set determines the regularity properties in the estimates of the corresponding restricted convolution.
 This approach is standard by now in the exact resonance literature, see \cite[Lemma 3.1]{BMN3} and \cite[Lemma 6.2]{CDGG}, but presents new challenges in the near resonance case.

-The number of interactions in the sets $\cN^{FFF},\cN^{FFS}$ and $\cN^{FSF}$ is estimated via two different approaches.
-For purely fast interactions included in $\cN^{FFF}$, it suffices to investigate the cardinality of the localised set
+The number of interactions in the sets $\cN^{\textnormal {FFF}},\cN^{\textnormal {FFS}}$ and $\cN^{\textnormal {FSF}}$ is estimated via two different approaches.
+For purely fast interactions included in $\cN^{\textnormal {FFF}}$, it suffices to investigate the cardinality of the localised set

 which turns out to be $O(\delta |\cn|^3)$.
-In detail, the lattice counting method in this case utilises tools developed in \cite{BCZNS}, in the context of a near resonant approximation to the rotating Navier-Stokes equations, which reduce the counting problem to volume estimates for sublevel sets.
-In order to obtain further control on the volume in question, we rely on tools from the theory of elliptic integrals.
+In detail, the lattice counting problem in this case is converted to volume estimates for sublevel sets, up to a well-behaved error term.
+We then utilize results proven in \cite{BCZNS} for the elliptic integrals arising from the volume integrals.
 Finally, we remark that our result differs by the corresponding result in \cite{BCZNS}, for the rotating Navier-Stokes system, by a logarithmic in $\delta$ factor.

-On the other hand, for mixed interactions included in $\cN^{FFS}$ and $\cN^{FSF}$, we essentially need to investigate the cardinality of the following set:
+On the other hand, for mixed interactions included in $\cN^{\textnormal {FFS}}$ and $\cN^{\textnormal {FSF}}$, we essentially need to investigate the cardinality of the following set:

 for fixed $M>0, n\in\Z^3\setminus\{\vec 0\}$, where

 The cardinality turns out to be $O(\sqrt{\delta^*} M^{3}+M^{2})$, which is sharp as shown in Appendix \ref{appendixlb}.